jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_one/README.md

 <hr>
  <h6>Section 1.1.1</h6>

-# Ranking Format Matrix
+# Ranking Data Formats

 These rankings represent my own thoughts and opinions.
 Please come back to this section after 1.0-1.8 for review.

 Ranking based on the following criteria:
 <pre>
-HumanProcess - Ability to read,write and comprehend the overall data structure.
+HumanProcess - Ability to read, write and comprehend the overall data structure.
 CodeUsability - Ability to parse and use the data structure in code.
 CodePerformance - Code parsing performance.
 Storage&Transfer - Total size for storage and transfer(including compression).